top of page

 With dramatic climate changes, often amplified by a heat source near the piano, the wood can dry to the point of cracking and glue failure.
 Soundboards that are cracked are very expensive to repair or replace.

-In order to prevent all of these issues, we must find a way to regulate the amount of water the wood is absorbing or releasing.
+To prevent all of these issues, we must find a way to regulate the amount of water the wood is absorbing or releasing.

 Finding an Equilibrium